todogroup/ospology/whitepapers/business-value/business-benefits.md

 If there's a project that's strategically important enough that your organization might need to influence the roadmap, or get a new feature integrated into the project -- even if you're organization is going to write the new feature itself -- it's a good idea to get involved in the community before you need something.

+The number of project you'll be able to get involved with at a strategic level depends on the size of your organization.
+But if you want to have the ability to influence the roadmap, or even just to get your PRs accepted in a timely manner, you should invest in becoming a member of the community before you need something urgently.

+**Neglected projects**

+Some projects are important, even critical, but don't necessarily have strategic importance for the organization.
+But when there's a project that's important to the organization and is at risk of abandonment, or simply isn't healthy, it can be a good idea for the organization to get involved.

 ### Publish projects strategically